TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 With Ruby installed, you're all set to create your first Ruby on Rails application!

+Before continuing, let's review a few best practices to keep in mind:

+* Follow the directions closely, and don't skip over any sections.
+* **Do NOT use `sudo` unless The Odin Project specifically says to do so.** In addition, never run as the `root` user.
+Failing to follow this advice can cause *a lot* of headaches.
+In some instances, you might see a message in the terminal telling you to use `sudo` and/or to install something with `apt`. **Ignore what the terminal says** and follow the instructions below.
+* Copy and paste the commands to avoid typos.

+In this project, we're going to build a fully functional Rails application.
+The entire point of this exercise is to make sure that you have everything installed and working correctly on your computer.
+Do *not* worry if you don't fully understand what you're doing.
+You'll learn exactly what all of these commands are doing later on in the course.
+For now, go slowly, and be sure to follow **each and every** step closely.
+If you run into trouble, don't forget that you can always reach out for help on [Discord](https://discord.gg/hvqVr6d).

 ### Your First Rails App

 #### Step 1: Configure Git and GitHub